-- Each algorithm implements a process method. - Descriptor files specify input and output annotation types of algorithms. - A pipeline is simply defined as a list of descriptor files. - The framework calls the process method of each algorithm in a pipeline.
+- Each algorithm implements a process method. - XMI files specify input and output annotation types of algorithms. - A pipeline is simply defined as a list of such XMI files. - The framework calls process for each algorithm in a pipeline.

 General reasons for limited effectiveness